autresphere/ASMediaFocusManager/Readme.md

 * Fix image jump on orientation change when fullscreen image is zoomed (only when parent ViewController supports UIInterfaceOrientationMaskPortrait | UIInterfaceOrientationMaskPortraitUpsideDown)
 * Improve the elastic (ie natural) effect on focus and defocus rotation.
 * Support movie media.
-* Close focus view by vertical swipe like in facebook app.
+* Close focus view by vertical swipe like in facebook app (partly done thanks to @harishkashyap, Feb 09, 2015).
 * Media browsing by horizontal swipe in fullscreen.
 * ~~Hide accessory views (button and label) when view is zoomed.~~ (March 5, 2014)